EnigmaCurry/blog.rymcg.tech/content/blog/k3s/k3s-01-setup.md

 ## Running Commands

-This blog is written in a Literate Programming style, containing *exact* BASH shell commands for you to paste into your workstation terminal.
+This blog is written in a Literate Programming style, containing *exact* BASH shell commands for you to copy and paste into your workstation terminal.

-These block-quoted commands are intended to be copy-and-pasted directly into your terminal *without editing them*.
+These block-quoted commands are intended to be run *without needing to edit them*.
 Commands that need configuration, will reference environment variables, which you create before you run the command, so that you may customize the variables first, and then run the command as-is.

 You should configure your BASH so that your pasted commands are never run unless you give your confirmation, after pasting, by pressing the Enter key.
-This also allows you the opportunity to edit the commands on the terminal prompt line, (which you will only need to do in the case of customizing variables, not for editing commands).
-Run this to enable this feature in BASH:
+In general, this allows you the opportunity to edit commands on the terminal prompt line, before running them.
+(In this case, you will only need to do this in the case of customizing variables, not for editing commands, which should be run with editing them.)
+Run this to enable this feature, called `bracketed-paste`, in BASH:

 ```bash
 # Enable for the current shell: